hpssjellis/maker100/price-list-individuals.md

-# Minimal Price List for this Maker100 course based on the Arduino PortentaH7
+## Minimal Price List for this Maker100 course based on the Arduino PortentaH7 (Draft version)

 --------------------------------------------------------------------------------------------------------